It can be called marriage counseling, marital counseling, couples counseling, or couples therapy. All focus on helping a couple’s marriage.

-Naming and teaching the couple to stop these negative cycles is key.
+Naming and teaching the couple to stop these negative cycles is critical.
 Negative cycles:

 Labeling the negative cycle as the enemy

 When you fight, it is easy to label your partner as the source of the problem.
 Often couples shy away from therapy for this very reason.
 But when relationship problems escalate, it is usually a “chemical process” of putting two people together.
-When couples therapists help couples to resolve conflicts, they each them how each play a role in escalating the difficulties.
-Some fights are so explosive and resistance to change, that they need more exploration.
-Learning about hidden issues and fears are part of this work.
+When couples therapists help couples resolve conflicts, they each them how each plays a role in escalating the difficulties.
+Some fights are so explosive and resistant to change that they need more exploration.
+Learning about hidden issues and fears is part of this work.